itsolver/msp-marketing-site/src/_skus/data-backup-hour.md

 heading: "Data Backup"
 subtitle: "If you want to ensure you have an effective backup solution for your computer we’ll get things started for you.
 "
-category: "Data Transfer"
+category: "Data Recovery"
-category_description: "Services to transfer data. e.g. cloud migration, storage upgrades."
+category_description: "Recovery or transfer of data."
 features:
  - feature: "Cloud storage OR" - feature: "An external hard drive OR" - feature: "Network Attached Storage device (NAS)" - feature: "And the good news is you don’t need to hold onto the phone while the back up is in progress.
 We will start the transfer with you over-the-phone, then call back once it’s complete to finish the service."
 price: "99"